kettanaito/react-advanced-form/docs/validation/rules.md

 }
 ```

-Having named rules allows to precisely control the validation message displayed respectively to the rule's name.
-Read more in the [Validation messages](./messages.md) section.
+Named rules allow to precisely control the validation messages displayed respectively to the rule's name.
+Read more about this in [Validation messages: Named resolvers](./messages.md#named-resolvers) section.

 ## Multiple rules
 It is possible to have multiple rules on the same selector: